MethodsAndPractices/vsteam/README.md

 - 'Core'            = '3.0'
 - 'Git'             = '3.0'
 - 'DistributedTask' = '3.0-preview'

+You can update the version so try new versions of APIs.
+See Set-VSTeamAPIVersion.

 ## 1.0.4
 Added support for Show-VSTeam that opens the configured TFS or VSTS in default browser.